SamDeMario-lab/NanoBlot/README.md

 ## Basic Usage:

-Nanoblot can be run in its entirety via the included bash script "Nanoblot.sh"
+Nanoblot can be run via the included bash script "Nanoblot.sh" in the directory Nano_blot.

 Nanoblot (Version 1.0)